-The legal basis for accounting is the German Commercial Code (HGB).
+The legal basis for accounting is the Commercial Code (HGB).

-Single-entry bookkeeping, which only covers inventory costs, enables the drawing up of a balance sheet only; no profit and loss account is drawn up.
+Single-entry bookkeeping, which only covers inventory costs, only enables the drawing up of a balance sheet; no profit and loss account is drawn up.
 This makes it insufficient for the preparation of annual accounts under German commercial law.
-Because the calculation of taxable profits is based on the commercial balance sheet, single-entry bookkeeping is also unsuited to meeting the requirements of tax law.
+Since the calculation of taxable profits is generally based on the commercial balance sheet, single-entry bookkeeping is also unsuitable under fiscal law.

-If taxable profits are not determined from the balance sheet, the taxpayer may calculate his/her profits by the net income method.
+If taxable profits are not determined through the balance sheet, the taxpayer may calculate his/her profits using the net income method.
 Here, income and expenditure are simply set against each other.

-The stock of business assets (machinery, materials, etc) is not included in the net income method, nor are the business’s debts/liabilities (loans, credits, etc.).
-Only the directly associated expenditure (e.g. depreciation, interest) is considered as operating expenses.
-The tax office form should be used for this above a turnover threshold of EUR 17 500.
+The Business assets (machinery, materials, etc.) are not included in the cash basis accounting, nor are the business's debts (loans, credits, etc.).
+Only the directly associated expenditure (e. g. depreciation, interest) is considered as operating expenses.
+Therefor the tax office form should be used for a turnover of more than EUR 17 500.

-The German Commercial Code obliges all commercial businesses to practise double-entry bookkeeping, i.e. business transactions must be recorded twice, based on origin and use, on the debit and credit sides of the inventory and P&L accounts.
+The German Commercial Code obliges all commercial businesses to practise double-entry bookkeeping, i.e. business transactions must be recorded twice, based on origin and use, on the debit and credit sides of the inventory and profit and loss accounts.

-Corporations (e.g. limited liability companies and stock corporations) and commercial partnerships (general and limited partnerships) must always practise double-entry bookkeeping.
+Corporations (e. g. limited liability companies and stock companies) and commercial partnerships (general and limited partnerships) must always practise double-entry bookkeeping.

-Sole traders must also maintain double-entry accounts above a certain turnover threshold (over EUR 500 000 per year), or annual surplus (over EUR 50 000 per year).
+Sole traders must use double-entry bookkeeping in two consecutive years for a certain turnover (over EUR 500 000 per year), or annual surplus (over EUR 50 000 per year).

-The accounts must be kept in such a way that they can provide an overview of the underlying transactions and of the state of the business.
+The accounts must be kept in such a way that they can provide an overview of the underlying transactions and of the state of the bussiness.
 It must be possible to track the transactions from their origin through subsequent processing.
-Whether and to what extent accounts need to be kept and a balance sheet and a profit and loss account drawn up mainly depends on the legal structure of the business and the following factors:
+Whether and to what extent accounts need to be kept and a balance sheet as well as profit and loss account need to be drawn mainly depends on the legal structure of the business and the following factors: